🔒 Everything runs in your browser — no files, data, or documents are uploaded, stored, or sent to any server.

 Once a template and spreadsheet are uploaded and a file name column is selected, the "⬇ Generate & Download ZIP" button becomes active.
 Click it to merge every row into its own copy of the template.

-• A progress bar shows how many documents have been generated, followed by ZIP packaging progress.
+• A progress bar shows how many documents have been generated, followed by ZIP packaging progress, batch by batch if your dataset is large.

-• A summary at the bottom tells you how many documents were generated successfully and how many rows were skipped (for example, due to a missing file name value).
+• A summary at the bottom tells you how many documents were generated successfully, across how many ZIP files, and how many rows were skipped (for example, due to a missing file name value).

 • If something goes wrong with a row — like a misspelled placeholder — the tool reports the first error it ran into so you can fix your template or data and try again.